tscizzle/graphpy/docs/library.rst

     - *property* **name**
         - String name of this vertex
     - *property* **edges**
-        - List of UndirectedEdge objects this vertex has
+        - Iterator over UndirectedEdge objects this vertex has
     - *property* **neighbors**
-        - List of UndirectedVertex objects which share an edge with this vertex
+        - Iterator over UndirectedVertex objects which share an edge with this vertex
     - *property* **degree**
         - Number of neighbors this vertex has
     - *method* **__contains__** (*e*)